multihack/multihack-web/README.md

 To run your own instance, see [multihack-server](https://github.com/RationalCoding/multihack-server).

-## Introducing version 2.0!
+## Introducing version 3.0!

-V2 is a complete rewrite of the old multihack-web (still available on the v1 branch)
+- Network has changed from server forwarding to 100% peer-to-peer!
+Blazing fast speeds (especially over LANs), and unlimited project sizes!

-- Greatly improved performance and code style.
+- General performance and quality improvements.

-- Compatibility with multihack-brackets.

-- Swapped PeerJS for simple-peer, for more reliable voice calls.

-- Removed the social feature in favour of private rooms.